 - HCPC registered, Health and Care Professions Council (HCPC)

 - Chartered Sport and Exercise Psychologist, British Psychological Society

 - Fellow of the APS College of Sport and Exercise Psychologists

 - Qualification in Sport and Exercise Psychology (BPS)

 - MSc in Sport and Exercise Psychology, University of Chichester

 - BA Mass Communication with Distinction, University of Southern Queensland

 - PG Diploma in Psychology, University of Derby

 Evie has worked with athletes and exercisers of varying ages and abilities.
-She has worked with GB squad members, Age Group and Masters competitors, national and European medallists, first time fitness enthusiasts, and simply those who love to exercise regularly.
+She has worked with GB squad members, GB marathon and mountain trail runners, Age Group and Masters competitors, national and European medallists, first time fitness enthusiasts - and simply those who love to exercise regularly.

 Evie has worked in the following sports: